Exclusive: White House mulls new year executive order to bar Huawei, ZTE purchases

 The issue has new urgency as U.S. wireless carriers look for partners as they prepare to adopt next generation 5G wireless networks.

-The order follows the passage of a defense policy bill in August that barred the U.S. government itself from using Huawei and ZTE equipment.
+In August, Trump signed a bill that barred the U.S. government itself from using Huawei and ZTE equipment.

-Huawei and ZTE did not return requests for comment.
-Both in the past have denied allegations their products are used to spy.
-The White House also did not return a request for comment.
+A White House official said the United States was "working across government and with our allies and like-minded partners to mitigate risk in the deployment of 5G and other communications infrastructure," but stated that the White House had nothing further to announce.

 HIT TO RURAL NETWORKS